-PYA is a Certified Public Accounting and Healthcare Consulting Firm that provides timely insight and strategic direction, helping our clients thrive in the midst of rapid change.
-For more than three decades, we have provided clients with world-class support, delivering comprehensive services in compliance, accounting, and healthcare consulting.
+PYA is a certified public accounting and healthcare consulting firm that provides timely insight and strategic direction, helping our clients thrive in the midst of rapid change.
+Since 1983, we have provided clients with world-class support, delivering comprehensive services in compliance, accounting, and healthcare consulting.

 PYA is well-versed in the complex regulatory environment of the healthcare industry.
 As such, we have a unique understanding of the issues surrounding 340B compliance.
-If you are uncertain whether you are in compliance with the 340B Program, contact us about an assessment.
-At the conclusion of the assessment, we can advise you on the areas that may need additional attention.
+With over 30 years of experience in advising healthcare clients, PYA's team of experts can assist covered entities in multiple areas of 340B compliance, including annual independent audits, compliance infrastructure design, policy and procedure development and testing, reimbursement and cost reporting, education and training, and corrective action plan support.
+If you are uncertain whether you are in compliance with the 340B program, contact us about an assessment.
+At the conclusion of the assessment, we can advise you as to the key risk areas that may need additional attention.
+PYA's services meet HRSA's recommendation for independent audit(s).

-To assist Covered Entities, their advisors, and their counsel in navigating the myriad of compliance issues associated with the 340B Program, we have prepared the following checklist.
-This checklist is designed to assist Covered Entities with their compliance efforts when utilized as part of a comprehensive 340B compliance program.
+To assist covered entities, their advisors, and their counsel in navigating the myriad compliance issues associated with the 340B program, we have prepared the following checklist.
+This checklist is designed to assist covered entities with their compliance efforts when utilized as part of a comprehensive 340B compliance program.